-Call for UK-wide statute of limitations
+PM: NI system investigating past 'unfair'

-The UK government should consider introducing a law protecting soldiers in wars from prosecution, the DUP's Sir Jeffrey Donaldson has said.
+Earlier on Wednesday, the DUP's Sir Jeffrey Donaldson said the UK government should consider introducing a law protecting soldiers in wars from prosecution.

 The MP said a statute of limitations "not just focused on Northern Ireland" should be considered for the armed forces.